chris-ian-jones/chris-ian-jones/README.md

 ### Hi there 👋

-#### Dynamic Software Engineer with over 4 years of professional experience specialising in Angular-based single-page applications (SPAs) for enterprise-scale projects in GovTech and Telematics.
+#### Dynamic Software Engineer specialising in Angular-based single-page applications (SPAs) for enterprise-scale projects in GovTech and Telematics.
 Adept at delivering responsive, user-focused solutions using TypeScript, SASS, and the Angular ecosystem.
 Skilled in Agile/Scrum methodologies, Gov Design System compliance, and creating high-fidelity prototypes with Figma and Adobe XD.
 Passionate about clean code, usability, and innovative design.
 <br>

 - 🏢 I'm currently looking for work